sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 ![Aula four weeks]({{ "/assets/2021-06-30_Aula_four_weeks.png" | absolute_url }})

 Okay, that’s not looking bad.
 The weekly and daily patterns, and peak number of connections are looking quite good for the Decision Tree Regression model.
-There is a slightly increasing trend, which could be real, as COVID restrictions are being eased.
+If you look carefully at the bottom of the Linear Regression plot, there is a slightly increasing trend.
+This could be real, as COVID restrictions are being eased.
 On the other hand, it could be a result of the collective free day and Whit-Monday leading to more holidays in the first half of the data collection period.

 …and what happened in the Aula on the 3rd June?